SlammerStar/car-model-prediction/README.md

 <h2>💖Like my work?</h2>

-As a student in the AIML branch at Shivajrao S. Jondhale College of Engineering I am passionate about applying machine learning and data science to real-world problems.
+As a student in the Data Science branch at SRM Institute of Science and Technology I am passionate about applying machine learning and data science to real-world problems.
 I aim to enhance my skills in machine learning and software development through projects like this and look forward to taking on more complex challenges in the future.